To use your lava lamp in another country there are some factors you need to understand.

-The solution to this is to heat up the bottom with a hair dryer and start prying from the hole the cord comes out of.
-I slowly worked one of these flat box knives around the bottom stopping about every time I got a quarter the way around the base.
-Eventually the bottom popped off and I was presented with this.
+The solution to this problem is to heat up the bottom and start prying from the hole the cord comes out of.
+Slowly work something flat like a flat box knives around the bottom stopping.
+Eventually the bottom will pop off.

 Take off the metal ring.
 This will not be reused.
 On the inside of the base there is a socket that is also glued down.
 Use your heat to weaken the glue.
 About 10 minutes later the glue should be pliable enough to pull off the outlet with a pair of pliars.